zachary-sierakowski/grend-kit/README.md

 ### E - Express Server

 The express server is setup to serve up the react application on the root path (`/`).
-Requests to `/contact` use [nodemailer](https://github.com/nodemailer/nodemailer) to build and send emails.
+POST requests to `/mail` use [nodemailer](https://github.com/nodemailer/nodemailer) to build and send emails.
 The body of the request should be JSON in the following format:

 ```
 {
   subject: "",
-  name: "",
-  email: "",
-  phone: ""
+  name: ""
 }
 ```